 A lot of the research on this subject is conducted in the OnePlanet Research Center, our partnership with Wageningen University & Research (WUR), Radboud University and Radboudumc.

 Physiological signals for stress and pain include:

-In order to register these signals in a non-obtrusive manner, imec develops an extensive portfolio of technologies for vital sign sensing, including on the body (wearables), in the body (ingestibles and implantables) and non-contact.
+In order to register these signals in a non-obtrusive manner, imec develops an extensive portfolio of technologies for vital sign sensing, including on the body (wearables) and in the body (ingestibles and implantables).

 Advanced personalized algorithms translate the harvested data into reliable stress and pain levels.
 And by combining this output with contextual data such as GPS signals, phone logs and (self-reported) food and drink intake, they can generate personal, actionable insights that make it easier for people to live healthier, happier lives.

 Are you in the process of developing wearable pain and stress monitoring devices that can improve lives?
 Then you’re most welcome to join our research and implement our technology in your product.

 Chronic stress can have a devastating impact on our emotional and physical well-being – which may lead to anxiety, depression and a professional burn-out.
 Are we able to register, and act upon, early symptoms of stress?
 Then we’ll improve people’s lives and save millions in productivity losses and healthcare costs.

 The SWEET study is a project that set out to investigate Stress in the Work Environment.
 In 2017, more than 1000 participants wore a wristband (imec’s Chill band) and a health patch for five consecutive days.
 These wearables collected physiological data that was combined with contextual data from the subject’s smartphone and self-reported, subjective stress data.